-Today, Waterloo's Department of Kinesiology and Health Sciences has grown to include 28 faculty members (professors), 18 adjunct faculty, more than 20 staff (including teaching and research staff, technicians, computer and administrative support staff), approximately 1,000 undergraduate students, and approximately 135 graduate students (Master's and PhD).
+Today, Waterloo's Department of Kinesiology and Health Sciences has grown to include 29 faculty members (professors), 25 adjunct faculty, more than 20 staff (including teaching, research, operations and administrative staff), approximately 1,000 undergraduate students, and approximately 135 graduate students (Master's and PhD).

 Part of the Faculty of Health, the Department of Kinesiology and Health Sciences is housed in B.C.
 Matthews Hall and the Lyle S. Hallman Institute for Health Promotion.